GarlGuo/wentao-homepage/content/authors/admin/_index.md

     url: https://www.cs.princeton.edu/

 # Short bio (displayed in user profile at end of posts)
+# bio: I am an incoming CS PhD student at Princeton University.
+My research interests include improving the efficiency of ML algorithms, and generally building an efficient, accessible, and reliable machine learning system.
 bio: I am an incoming CS PhD student at Princeton University.
-My research interests include improving the efficiency of ML algorithms, and generally building an efficient, accessible, and reliable machine learning system.

 # Interests to show in About widget
 interests: